Emeritus Professor Tong Wu

 Peter Phibbs is a geographer, planner and social economist with extensive experience in program evaluation, financial analysis and cost benefit analysis.
 He has over twenty years’ experience undertaking housing research.
-Currently, he is the Chair of Urban and Regional Planning and Policy at the University of Sydney and also Director of the Henry Halloran Trust at the same University.

 Project Manager of Research Grants